 Various microwave models come with different types of control panels depending on the price range they come in.
 These are typical of three types: mechanical, tact dial type, and feather touch.
 Mechanical and Tact Dial are typically seen in low-end models, as durable and easy to use.

 Feather Touch panels enhance your microwave’s design.
 It has the same touch-screen phone-like ability to detect your fingers and is usually only found in high-end models.

-While this should not be the deciding factor, generally the mechanical and tact dial type control panel are much more durable.
-And these also provide tactial feedback while using it so these are usually preferred by most users.
+While this should not be the deciding factor, generally the mechanical and tact dial-type control panel are much more durable.
+And these also provide tactical feedback while using it so these are usually preferred by most users.

 5. What Microwave Accessories are important?